Wuziyi616/multi_part_assembly/README.md

 1. Go to `multi_part_assembly/utils/chamfer` and run `pip install -e .`
 2. Go to `multi_part_assembly/models/modules/encoder/pointnet2/pointnet2_ops_lib` and run `pip install -e .`

-If you meet any errors, make sure your nvcc version is the same as the CUDA version that PyTorch is compiled for.
+If you meet any errors, make sure your PyTorch version <= 1.10.1 and your nvcc version is the same as the CUDA version that PyTorch is compiled for (`cudatoolkit` version from conda).

+### Troubleshooting

+1. `AttributeError: module 'distutils' has no attribute 'version'`

+Try `pip install setuptools==59.5.0`.
+See [this issue](https://github.com/pytorch/pytorch/issues/69894#issuecomment-1080635462).

 ### Data Preparation